Will Costco change how Kiwis shop? How to get the most out of buying in bulk

 The chance to buy in bulk is a novelty for many Kiwis, so try to temper the temptation by making a list and sticking to it.
 Remember, whatever you buy you have to store somewhere and will need to use before it expires.

 Kiwi fridges and pantries tend to be small compared to US storage space.
-The standard New Zealand fridge, for example, is 60 centimetres wide, while the average fridge in the US is 90cm wide.
+The standard New Zealand fridge, for example, is 60cm wide, while the average fridge in the US is 90cm wide.

 The long travel distance for some is a sunk cost, so shoppers will buy more than they need to ensure the visit is worthwhile.